Last Updated on March 8, 2021 by

 You can visit the land registry office in your area and ask for the deeds.
 The title deeds (registers) have information on the historical ownership of every piece of land.
 It is possible to see when the property was transferred to the first owner by the developer.
 You will also receive a copy of the document from the conveyance once you purchase a property.

-If you want to know the age of a property before buying it, you can get the title register from your mortgage broker, estate agent, or property inspectors.
+If you want to know the age of a property before buying it, you can get the title register from your mortgage broker, estate agent, or property inspector.
 You can also search online for your home’s title register to know when it was first registered.

 Looking At The Architectural Properties And Styles

 Architectural designs keep changing over time, and it is possible to know the year or period a home was built by looking at its style.
 You can know the designs for different years by consulting a professional architectural investigator.
-You may also be lucky to find a stone which displays the date when a house was built.
+You may also be lucky to find a stone that displays the date when a house was built.

 The following UK styles can help you to know the age of the home;